SquirrelEnjoyer23/MushroomLampV1/README.md

 Wall plug that outputs 9v 3 amp (or 5 if you want to be on the safer side) to a barrel jack

+Jumper cables (just for the arduino to talk to the lights as well as the encoder to arduino)

 **It is recommended to get high quality components especially for the splitter and the buck converter**